 The calculator works on the most recent Desktop version of Excel for either window or mac.
 The on-line version of Excel is not supported.

 The Takeoff Quantity Report is recommended for all Plus user or any Pro users just looking for a simple estimate based on the price per foot method.
-This report displays unit cost for each takeoff condition and is the simplest method for doing a quick estimates.
+This report displays unit cost for each takeoff condition and is the simplest method for doing a quick estimate.

 Click the Enable Content button when the Security Warning appears.
 This gives excel permission to display your takeoff report data in this sheet.